-29. The FATF is an inter-governmental body that was established in 1989 by the ministers of its member jurisdictions.
-The mandate of the FATF is to set standards and to promote effective

-- 30. The FATF Recommendations are recognised as the global AML and CFT standard.
+- 29. The FATF is an inter-governmental body that was established in 1989 by the ministers of its member jurisdictions.
+The mandate of the FATF is to set standards and to promote effective implementation of legal, regulatory and operational measures for combating ML, FT, the financing of the proliferation of weapons of mass destruction and other related threats to the integrity of the international financial system. - 30.
+The FATF Recommendations are recognised as the global AML and CFT standard.
 The FATF Recommendations therefore set an international standard which countries should implement through measures adapted to their particular circumstances.
-The FATF Recommendations set out the essential measures that countries should have in place to: - (a) identify risks and develop policies and domestic co-ordination; - (b) pursue ML, FT and the financing of proliferation of weapons of mass destruction; - (c) apply preventive measures for the financial sector and other designated sectors; - (d) establish powers and responsibilities for the competent authorities (for example, investigative, law enforcement and supervisory authorities) and other institutional measures: - (e) enhance the transparency and availability of beneficial ownership information of legal persons and legal arrangements; and - (f) facilitate international co-operation.
+The FATF Recommendations set out the essential measures that countries should have in place to: - (a) identify risks and develop policies and domestic co-ordination; - (b) pursue ML, FT and the financing of proliferation of weapons of mass destruction; - (c) apply preventive measures for the financial sector and other designated sectors; - (d) establish powers and responsibilities for the competent authorities (for example, investigative, law enforcement and supervisory authorities) and other institutional measures; - (e) enhance the transparency and availability of beneficial ownership information of legal persons and legal arrangements; and - (f) facilitate international co-operation.